voyagersearch/voyager-py/docs/replace_data_source.md

 #Replace Data Source

 Replaces an old data source for selected layer files and map document layers with a new data source.
-Unlike Replace Workspace Path, this task is used to change the workspace path, workspace type, and / or change the dataset name.
+Unlike Replace Workspace Path, this task can be used to change the workspace path, workspace type, and / or change the dataset name.

 ###Usage Tips
   - The input search results must be layer files or map documents.